 Have you ever heard a golfer or golf broadcaster use the expression "horses for courses"?
 Do you know what it means when used in a golf context?
 It's an old expression that comes out of Great Britain and originally did emerge from the horse-racing scene.

-The 2024 U.S. Open golf championship will be the 124th time this major championship of men's professional golf is played, and it returns to one of America's best-known golf courses.
-That would be the No. 2 course at Pinehurst Resort.
+The 2024 U.S. Open golf championship was the 124th time this major championship of men's professional golf was played.
+The golfer who won it became a two-time champion.

 How many golfers in the history of the major championships of men's professional golf have won the very first major they ever played?
 Not many!
 The total stands at six, but, really, it's more like four.